 - The Writers Guild of Great Britain (WGGB).

 The cross-party panel of MPs, which closed its call for evidence on 19 June 2020, received a further submission from the Association of Illustrators (AoI), with which the SoA has been working closely as a Creators’ Rights Alliance partner.
 The AoI’s report mirrors many of the joint SoA evidence and calls for ‘radical, ambitious thinking‘ to support the cultural and creative industries in the wake of COVID-19.
-To read it in full, click here.
+To read it in full, please find the report available below.